 To which I replied: “Yes.”

-I had moved to Asia to save money on bills, network with successful go-getters, and build my empire bare bones, from the ground up.
+I dropped out of college and moved to Asia to save money on bills, network with successful go-getters, and build my empire bare bones, from the ground up.
 This strikes many people as crazy or surprising, but it simply does not matter to me.
-Again, if you know what you want and where you are going, you can ignore the white noise and chatter and simply head there.

 It was often hard for many backpackers travelers to understand, and was amusing when I talked about it with them.
 However, they’re on a different path.
 Their main destination seemed to be “everywhere”, which I think is pretty cool.